No Known Motive, Relationship In Royal Palm Beach Publix Shooting That Left 3 Dead, Including Toddler

 ROYAL PALM BEACH (CBSMiami) – Three people are dead, including a 1-year-old child, following a shooting inside a Publix Supermarket in Royal Palm Beach, according to the Palm Beach County Sheriff’s Office.

-According to PBSO, the victims include an adult man, adult woman and a child.READ MORE: Florida Board Of Education Approves College Athlete Pay Rules
+According to PBSO, the victims include an adult man, adult woman and a child.READ MORE: Taste Of The Town: Itamae Becoming Miami Favorite For Its Nikkei-Inspired Cuisine

 PBSO has identified the suspect, who is one of the deceased, as 55-year-old Timothy J. Wall from Royal Palm Beach.